 Volunteers will work 25-30 hours per week, possibly on a team of up to 3 other volunteers.
 Stipend will consist of a room plus $100/week, with the option of staying up to 1 month.
 Volunteers may assist with current programming which focuses on agriculture, education and eco-tourism, help with maintenance/beautification of buildings and/or surrounding 500 acres or pursue a project developed between YMC staff and volunteer.
 Participants must be self-motivated, have the ability to work in a remote setting, work collaboratively with volunteers, staff, and visitors, live in rugged conditions, and willing to get their hands dirty.
 Participants must also have their own transportation.
 Although there is a strong community here and many people participate in programs or stop by the center, it may feel very isolated.
 There are many attractions on-site and nearby that we encourage our volunteers to enjoy during their off time.
 Ours is a supportive community dedicated to encouraging and nourishing young people.
 We will be looking out for the health and well-being of our volunteers.
 However, volunteers should be capable of making responsible decisions for themselves without much supervision.

 2020 Applications will be accepted on a rolling basis.

-Click the application below to download the Word doc.
+Please fill out the form below.
 We may ask for a phone interview.
 We will notify candidates within 2 weeks of receiving completed applications.